andregasser/bigbone/USAGE.md

 ## Registering an App

 To access the API of a Mastodon server, we first need to create client credentials.

+> [!IMPORTANT]
+> When building an instance of the `MastodonClient`, it may throw a `BigBoneClientInstantiationException` if we could
+> not
+> successfully retrieve information about an instance you provide.
+The stacktrace of that exception should either help you
+> find a solution, or give you necessary information you can provide to us, e.g. via the GitHub issues, to help you find
+> one.

 __Kotlin__